 That being said, whilst there are a wealth of things that a nurse practitioner is able to do, there are some things that they cannot do.

-Some examples of what cannot be undertaken by a nurse practitioner are minor surgeries and finding abnormalities on test results, these are responsibilities which are solely performed by doctors.
+Some examples of what cannot be undertaken by a nurse practitioner are minor surgeries and finding abnormalities on test results, these are responsibilities that are solely performed by doctors.

 Aside from some of the more serious and detailed aspects of medical practice, a nurse practitioner is allowed to do many of the same things that your doctor can do, making them an excellent option for diagnosing and treating many common issues.